smartlogic/chef-cap-content/content/1-introduction/2-goal.md

 # Goals

-There are a few primary goals behind this approach to server provisioning and application deployment.
-By combining server configuration management and automated application deployment, anyone on your team can be empowered to perform these tasks.
+There are a few primary goals behind the approach we'll cover for server provisioning and application deployment.
+By combining server configuration management and automated application deployment, anyone on your team can be empowered to perform the tasks of server setup, maintenance, etc.

 ## Build a machine quickly and repeatedly